Background

 Our group was prompted with the question: “what does design ethics mean?” and tasked with explaining our answer to an audience of our choosing in an engaging way.
 After a bit of research, we identified an opportunity to target a younger impressionable audience to help them understand how design ethics might affect them in their own lives.

 As a team of 6, each member working on this project was tasked with creating two spreads for the magazine and accompanying web experience, each on a design-ethics related topic.
-The topics I focused on were user data, and dark patterns
+The topics I focused on were user data, and dark patterns.

 We all worked together to create some branding materials and reach an overall style for the project: Digital stranger danger, which would take the retro 90s aesthetic beloved by teenagers of the 2020s and add a digital twist.